MarcoFurlan99/2_Results_on_BN_and_wasserstein_failure/readme.md

 Firstly, I show some of these histograms for $\mu_2 - \mu_1 = 10$:

   ![alt text](https://github.com/MarcoFurlan99/2_Results_on_BN_and_Wasserstein_failure/blob/master/feature_space/mu_distance_10.png?raw=true)

+So this brings up naturally a bunch of observations:

+- There are a lot of dimensions which collapse (partially or entirely) to 0, because of the ReLU preceding the latent space

+- the gaussianity assumption does not hold.
+Not only for the obvious zero-dimensions, which are not a big bother since we can just remove them (a simple torch.min(dimension) == 0 would work), but the issue is that most dimensions show a more various behaviour then a simple 1-d gaussian.
+Remembering that these are projections we conclude that that 1024-d distribution has a behaviour which is much more complex that a Gaussian, and should not (in my opinion) modeled by that.

+Despite all of this, we can ideally still try the Wasserstein.
+And I would've done so, if it wasn't for the results I got checking the latent space for $\mu_2 - \mu_1 = 22$.
+Here is what I got:

 # Result 2: the success of BN adaptation